Klipper3d/klipper/docs/Rotation_Distance.md

 Then use the following procedure to "measure and trim":
 1. Make sure the extruder has filament in it, the hotend is heated to an appropriate temperature, and the printer is ready to extrude.
+2. De-couple the output of the extruder from the hotend by either disconnecting the output bowden tube from the extruder or dissasessmbling your direct drive toolhead.
+For direct drive systems this step can be ommitted assuming there will be no significant resistance from the hotend.
-2. Use a marker to place a mark on the filament around 70mm from the intake of the extruder body.
+3. Use a marker to place a mark on the filament around 70mm from the intake of the extruder body.
 Then use a digital calipers to measure the actual distance of that mark as precisely as one can.
 Note this as `<initial_mark_distance>`.
-3. Extrude 50mm of filament with the following command sequence: `G91` followed by `G1 E50 F60`.
+4. Extrude 50mm of filament with the following command sequence: `G91` followed by `G1 E50 F60`.
 Note 50mm as
    `<requested_extrude_distance>`.
 Wait for the extruder to finish the move (it will take about 50 seconds).
-4. Use the digital calipers to measure the new distance between the extruder body and the mark on the filament.
+5. Use the digital calipers to measure the new distance between the extruder body and the mark on the filament.
 Note this as `<subsequent_mark_distance>`.
 Then calculate:
    `actual_extrude_distance = <initial_mark_distance> - <subsequent_mark_distance>`
-5. Calculate rotation_distance as:
+6. Calculate rotation_distance as:
    `rotation_distance = <previous_rotation_distance> * <actual_extrude_distance> / <requested_extrude_distance>`
    Round the new rotation_distance to three decimal places.